rodrigueslazaro/ralklen/content/Cosmology/Chemical Balancing.md

 	- Status: Balanced

 ### Magnetic Accommodation Balancing

+If Taren interweaves with a bind, like Zidai, and there exists close to this weave a thread of Glei, a series of balancing steps will take place which will create the balanced weave of Aluminum, a [[Properties of Metals|weakly magnetic metal]].

+First the opposite Glei thread will be used to receive the field of the disparate thread, in this case Alca from Zidai, the process of *magnetic accommodation*.

+Because Glei is now part of the weave it will quickly realize its potential field of T'ai by flowing into Zidai, finishing the balancing process by *parallel balancing*.

+This same process happens in the formation of Platinum, starting with Impetus bind Uma.

 ![[Aluminum Formation.png#invert|500]]

+In chemical notation, this process can be described as follows:

+1) In the Unbalanced Oxygen we have:
+	- Taren 3S
+	- Xenir 2S1C
+	- Iji 1S2C
+	- Alca 2C
+	- Zidai 3C
+	- Nazem 3C
+	- Total Soul = 6
+	- Total Chaos = 11
+	- Status: Unbalanced

+2) After electric accommodation takes place we have:
+	- Taren 3S
+	- Glei 3S
+	- T'ai 2S
+	- Xenir 2S1C
+	- Iji 1S2C
+	- Alca 1S2C
+	- Zidai 3C
+	- Nazem 3C
+	- Total Soul = 12
+	- Total Chaos = 11
+	- Status: Semi-balanced

+3) After parallel balancing takes place we have:
+	- Taren 3S
+	- Glei 3S
+	- T'ai 2S1C
+	- Xenir 2S1C
+	- Iji 1S2C
+	- Alca 1S2C
+	- Zidai 3C
+	- Nazem 3C
+	- Total Soul = 12
+	- Total Chaos = 12
+	- Status: Balanced

 ### Parallel Magnetic Accommodation Balancing

+If Taren interweaves with a rush, like Alca, and there exists close to this weave a thread of Glei, a series of balancing steps will take place which will create the balanced weave of Lead, a [[Properties of Metals|weakly magnetic metal]].

+First Nazem will increase at the same instant as Glei is interwoven, allowing the accommodation of the potential field of Alca, the process of *parallel magnetic accommodation*.

+Because Glei is now part of the weave its potential field of T'ai will realize into Nazem, finishing the balancing process by *parallel balancing*.

+This same process happens in the formation of Cesium, starting with Impetus rush Sal.

 ![[Lead Formation.png#invert|500]]

+In chemical notation, this process can be described as follows:

+1) In the Unbalanced Silicon we have:
+	- Taren 3S
+	- Xenir 2S1C
+	- Alca 2C
+	- Iji 1S2C
+	- Nazem 3C
+	- Total Soul = 6
+	- Total Chaos = 8
+	- Status: Unbalanced

+2) After the parallel accommodation takes place we have:
+	- Taren 3S
+	- Glei 3S
+	- T'ai 2S
+	- Xenir 2S1C
+	- Alca 1S2C
+	- Iji 1S2C
+	- 2 Nazem 3C
+	- Total Soul = 12
+	- Total Chaos = 11
+	- Status: Semi-balanced

+3) After the parallel balancing takes place we have:
+	- Taren 3S
+	- Glei 3S
+	- Xenir 2S1C
+	- T'ai 2S1C
+	- Alca 1S2C
+	- Iji 1S2C
+	- 2 Nazem 3C
+	- Total Soul = 12
+	- Total Chaos = 12
+	- Status: Balanced

 ## Pair Balancing

 ## Summary of Terms